cloudnative-pg/cloudnative-pg.github.io/content/blog/developing-webapps-with-cloudnative-pg/index.md

 Here's the game plan:

-1. Follow the quickstart guide to get a local Kubernetes cluster with the CloudNativePG operator deployed.
+1. Follow the quickstart guide to get a local Kubernetes cluster with the CloudNativePG operator deployed
-1. Containerize the webapp with the provided Dockerfile.
+1. Containerize the webapp with the provided Dockerfile
-1. Deploy a PostgreSQL cluster with CloudNativePG.
+1. Deploy a PostgreSQL cluster with CloudNativePG
-1. Populate the database with the initial schema and data.
+1. Populate the database with the initial schema and data
-1. Install your webapp with the provided Deployment + Service YAML.
+1. Install your webapp with the provided Deployment + Service YAML
-1. Start a port-forwarding so you can view the webapp from your computer's web browser.
+1. Start a port-forwarding so you can view the webapp from your computer's web browser

 ### Hands-on